flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - F: comes via meet.coop membership
         - mayfirst membership
     - Expanding character limits
+        - As per above and Evan's question
+        - next step is to designate a loomio thread to continue the discussion
     - Moving to [[Hometown]]
+        - same as above, plus the glitch alternative
     - Offering other services beyond Fediverse
         - [[Matrix]]?
         - [[Nextcloud]]?